ShaunaMyers/ShaunaMyers/README.md

 <br>

-Fun fact about me: I completed the last 3 months of my remote program, from the beautiful country of Scotland.
+Fun fact about me: I completed the last 3 months of my remote software engineering program from the beautiful country of Scotland.
 So, I have become a professional at balancing communication and work with team members whilst in drastically different time zones.

 <br>